tcnksm/dutyme/README.md

 # dutyme

-> You should receive alerts while you're doing operation
+> You should receive alerts while you're doing something on production.
+Take responsibility for it.

-`dutyme` assigns you on-call temporary.
+`dutyme` assigns you

 ## Usage